 Data Collection and Privacy

-Generally, medical information is subject to protection from disclosure under the Health Insurance Portability and Accountability Act ("HIPAA").
-The HIPAA privacy rule provides federal protections for personal health information held by covered entities and gives patients certain and cognizable rights with respect to that information.
-Also, the privacy rule is balanced in order to allow the disclosure of personal health information that is necessary for patient care and other related purposes.
+Furthermore, medical information is subject to protection under the Health Insurance Portability and Accountability Act ("HIPAA").
+The HIPAA privacy rules provide federal protections for personal health information held by covered entities and give patients certain and cognizable rights with respect to that information.
+Also, the privacy rules are balanced in order to allow the disclosure of personal health information that is necessary for patient care and related purposes.

 The international community has also participated in the enactment of laws related to online privacy.
-For example, the European Union adopted a Data Protection Directive in 1995 which requires websites which gather personal information to attain clear consent from their customers.
+For example, the European Union adopted a Data Protection Directive in 1995 which requires websites which gather personal information to obtain consent from their customers.
 Also, on January 25, 2012, the European Commission proposed a comprehensive reform of the European Union's 1995 data protection rules to strengthen online privacy rights and boost Europe's digital economy.
-Click here to read more about the European Commission's recent activities.
+Please click here to read more about the European Commission's recent activities.

 Our law firm focuses on internet, security, and privacy-related issues at the state, federal, and international levels.
 Due to the ever-increasing complexity between online privacy measures, and the increased globalization resulting from the internet, an internet security and privacy attorney is a necessity.
 In order to speak with an attorney, you may contact us for an initial consultation.